-Mainly, primary milia are considered to arise from the lower infundibular sebaceous collar of the vellus hair follicles; meanwhile, secondary milia are believed to derive more frequently from the eccrine ducts than from hair follicles, sebaceous ducts or overlying epidermis.
+Mainly, primary milia are considered to arise from the lower infundibular sebaceous collar of the vellus hair follicles; meanwhile, secondary milia are believed to derive more frequently from the eccrine ducts than from hair follicles, sebaceous ducts, or overlying epidermis.

 The presence of primary milia also is linked with specific inherited genetic skin disorders (genodermatoses), which include oro-facial digital syndrome type 1, congenital hereditary trichodysplasia (Marie-Unna hypotrichosis), Basex-Dupre-Christol syndrome, and some other ectodermal dysplasias.
 An uncommon presentation of primary milia occurring on an erythematous plaque is known as milia en plaque, which etiology is still not well understood.

-Secondary milia may arise after trauma such as dermabrasion or radiotherapy.
-They also happen secondary to chronic topical steroid use with underlying atrophy, and nonsteroidal anti-inflammatory drug use.
+Secondary milia may arise after trauma, such as dermabrasion or radiotherapy.
+They also happen secondary to chronic topical steroid use with underlying atrophy and nonsteroidal anti-inflammatory drug use.
 Besides, they may manifest after the clearing of inflammatory skin diseases as sequelae of bullous disorders.

 Primary congenital milia are so common that they could be considered as a typical variation, occurring in up to 40% to 50% of healthy full-term neonates.
 However, milia may be delayed in premature neonates.
 Primary and secondary milia occur without significant racial or sex differences; only milia en plaque lesions are more common in females.
-Moreover, milia can affect persons of any age but are most commonly seen in neonates with the congenital form.
+Moreover, milia can affect persons of any age but is most commonly seen in neonates with the congenital form.

 In 1956, Epstein and Kligman described that "milia are probably the commonest benign tumors of the skin."
 Histopathologic studies support the notion that milia are not retention cysts, but instead, they represent a simple keratinizing type of benign tumor.
 Histologically, primary congenital milia look like small cysts of the vellus hair follicles emerging at the level of the sebaceous duct and contain walls of several layers of thick stratified squamous epithelium with a granular cell layer and in the center contain keratinous material.
 On the other hand, secondary milia lesions present with the same histological characteristics as primary milia lesions.
-They may also derive from any epithelial structure, including parts of the pilosebaceous apparatus and eccrine glands, such as epidermis, hair follicle, sebaceous duct, or sweat duct.
+They may also derive from any epithelial structure, including parts of the pilosebaceous apparatus and eccrine glands, such as the epidermis, hair follicle, sebaceous duct, or sweat duct.

 Generally, the most common type (primary congenital milia) manifests at birth, but its onset in premature newborns could manifest weeks later.
 Milia lesions commonly are asymptomatic and will resolve spontaneously during the first months of life.
 However, clinical information may change according to the milia subtype.

-When acquired (secondary milia), usually affect older children and a previous history of trauma or bullous skin disease could be present.
+When acquired (secondary milia), usually affect older children, and a previous history of trauma or bullous skin disease could be present.
 This type of milia may persist without treatment.

 Classification of Milia

-Typically, congenital milia lesions occur spontaneously, they consist of small white to yellow papules, less than 3 mm in diameter, and have a smooth dome shape.
+Typically, congenital milia lesions occur spontaneously.
+They consist of small white to yellow papules, less than 3 mm in diameter, and have a smooth dome shape.
 They could be associated with a faint blue hue in darkly pigmented skin.
-Milia vary from solitary to multiple grouped lesions.
-Usually found on the face, characteristically with the nose being involved most of the time.
+Milia vary from solitary to multiple-grouped lesions.
+Usually found on the face, characteristically, with the nose being involved most of the time.